VertiCoder: Self-Supervised Kinodynamic Representation Learning on Vertically Challenging Terrain: Introduction

+Our experimental results demonstrate better generalization on unseen test environments compared with specialized End-to-End (E2E) models and comparable performance in real-world robot deployment against state-of-the-art models.
 The contributions of this work can be summarized as follows: \begin{itemize} \item An SSL model for kinodynamic understanding that can accurately predict future terrain representations; \item four different mobility-related downstream tasks from one representation; and \item real-world comparison with previous methods in terms of both learning and robot deployment performance. \end{itemize}